Nursing Schools in Louisiana - 2020 Rankings

 .
 Students may also qualify for Title IV funds disbursed through the university as determined by the information they submit on their FAFSA forms.

 About the College of Nursing and Health Professions:

 If you want to be a nurse because you want to make a positive impact on the community you live in, the College of Nursing and Health Professions may be just the ticket.
 Primary care, prevention, and the promotion of healthy lifestyles are the focus of the education you’ll receive here.
-McNeese is one of the smaller nursing colleges in Louisiana, but it has a big heart, and you’ll have the opportunity to get to know your nursing colleagues and instructors very well.
+McNeese is one of the smaller nursing schools in Louisiana, but it has a big heart, and you’ll have the opportunity to get to know your nursing colleagues and instructors very well.
 When you graduate, you’ll have strong generalist nursing skills that will make you an asset to any health care environment you decide to work in.
 McNeese offers both a two-year associate degree in nursing and a four-year nursing baccalaureate as well as nursing master’s degrees with various concentrations.

 Simulation labs enable students to engage with virtual hospital environments where they can participate in scenarios inspired by real-life clinical events.
 Students gain even more hands-on training through clinical rotations at medical facilities and community health agencies in Lake Charles and adjacent communities throughout southwest Louisiana.